cal-itp/data-infra/airflow/README.md

 # Airflow

 The following folder contains the project level directory for all our [Apache Airflow](https://airflow.apache.org/) [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html).
 Airflow is an orchestration tool that we use to manage our raw data ingest.
-Airflow DAG tasks are scheduled at regular intervals to perform data processing steps, for example unzipping raw GTFS zipfiles and writing the contents out to new locations in Google Cloud Storage.
+Airflow DAG tasks are scheduled at regular intervals to perform data processing steps, for example unzipping raw GTFS zipfiles and writing the contents out to Google Cloud Storage.

 Our DAGs are deployed automatically to Google Cloud Composer when a PR is merged into the `main` branch; see the section on deployment below for more information.